gustavobafero/IA-antecipacao-credito/README.md

-# MVP - IA para Antecipação de Crédito
+# MVP - All Way Capital
-Atualizado para OpenAI SDK v1.x